 Proving Negligence in a Car Accident Claim

-According to Florida’s Department of Highway Safety and Motor Vehicles (FLHSMV), more than 166,000 traffic accidents resulting in injury and almost 2,900 fatal crashes occurred on Florida’s roads and highways in 2018.
+According to Florida’s Department of Highway Safety and Motor Vehicles (FLHSMV), more than 166,000 traffic accidents resulting in injury, and almost 2,900 fatal crashes occurred on Florida’s roads and highways in 2018.
 These alarming numbers suggest that if you haven’t been involved in a Florida car accident during your life, you most likely will at some point.
 Car accidents resulting in severe injuries devastate accident victims and their families physically, emotionally, and financially.
-When the accident is a result of another party’s negligence, suing for damages might bring some financial and emotional stress relief.
+When the accident is a result of another party’s negligence, suing for damages might bring some financial and emotional stress relief to one who was injured in a car wreck.

 This blog post provides in-depth information about types of car accident claims, the legal requirements for proving negligence, comparative negligence in Florida car accidents, and other considerations involved in proving a case for damages.

-If you need immediate assistance to discuss the details of your case, then contact an experienced car accident attorney at Dolman Law Group Accident Injury Lawyers, PA, or Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH) for a free consultation.
+If you need immediate assistance to discuss the details of your injury case, then contact an experienced car accident attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA, or Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH) for a free consultation.

 Scenarios Leading to Car Accident Lawsuits

 What you must prove to win your car accident lawsuit depends, at least in part, on how the accident happened.
-Even the process of proving a claim for damages can vary depending on the circumstances.
-Some common scenarios that lead to someone having legal liability for a car accident include:
+Even the process of proving a claim for personal injury damages can vary depending on the circumstances.
+Some common scenarios that lead to someone having legal liability for an accident include:

 - Another driver violates traffic laws.